flare-foundation/governance-proposals/SIP/SIP_3.md

 ### 4. Proposed Implementation Date Range

 The proposed code changes will cause a fork of both the Coston and Songbird networks.
-Because all nodes are currently managed by FLare and all will be updated, the fork should not produce any conflicts.
+Because all nodes are currently managed by Flare and all will be updated, the fork should not produce any conflicts.
 Changes to the code include two important timestamps:

 * Enable transfer of funds from the C-chain to the P-chain at time **T0**.
 All nodes will be upgraded up to T0.
-* Enable staking at time **T1**, which should be **T0 + approximately 14 days**.
+* Enable staking at time **T1**, which will be a few days after T0.

 Proposed fork times for T0 and T1 are: